mikepfrank/GLaDOS/src/README.md

 GPT-3's architecture limits the size of this field to 2,048 tokens.
 Within GLaDOS, the receptive field normally shows the AI the most recent 2,048 tokens worth of information contained in the AI's history buffer.
+The receptive field can be considered the primary input interface to the AI from GLaDOS (and the outside world).

 ### GPT-3 Interface (`gpt3/`)